-We currently have farms in Australia, Portugal and the USA, and are working on lots of exciting projects around the globe.
+We currently have farms in Australia, and are working on lots of exciting projects around the globe.

 We love the places where our farms are located, and more importantly could not have achieved all that we have without the support of local people and partners.